khaled-Muhamed/CronSchedular-Task/README.md

 * I used Builder design pattern to build a job:
   - reason: each job has multiple attributes (e.g jobID, SingleExpectedInterval, scheduleFrequency and function) to make it's creation simple and readable.

-*  I decided that schedular is a single object through the whole program so it is a singleton one:
-  - reason: in order not to have multiple schedulars and lose control
+*  I decided that schedular is a single object through the whole program so it is a singleton one in order not to have multiple schedulars and lose control

 * I decided that logger to be single object:
   - reason: to allow only one job use the instance at a time (seems to be synchronous) to be thread safe.